16-Year-Old Arrested After Stabbing Scientology Member To Death Outside Church

 “This very unfortunate matter is in the hands of the police,” spokesman Kei Sato said in a statement.
 “We cannot make any further comment beyond the fact that the victim was a beloved member of our church.
 The church is providing the police with any assistance needed in their investigation.”

 According to a report by 7News, the 24-year-old Taiwanese victim was a staff member at the church.
-The second victim, a 30-year-old member of the church, has been treated for “minor cuts to his hands” and has been released from hospital.
+The second victim, a 30-year-old member of the church, has been treated for “minor cuts to his hands” and has been released from the hospital.
 He is expected to give police a statement shortly.

 The incident that led to the tragedy is believed to be a church member’s family dispute.
 While it is believed to have started on Wednesday, it escalated on Thursday into the stabbing.